Past-The-War-Earth/the-struggle-continues-anew.xyz/Simulation-Outline.md

 3. Surface-to-air (laser guided drone tracking by the air defence force, laser/heat high-energy weapons).
 Simulate air drone to Mech combat.

 [Example of current air drone agility](https://youtu.be/vntz6ZmVCfg?si=HyIPa0ZzkBj7Pi_M)

+4. Possible (Non)-Commissioned officer progression from NLNM combat to Mech combat (as Heavy, Mid or Light Mech remote pilot, per their NLNM specialization) after minimum required NLNM/physical service (with option to remain in NLNM given low injury rate).
+Compare results to pilots entering directly into Mech force.
+General expectation of the appreciation of the forces involved and need to preserve hardware to play a key role in success as Mech pilot.